-Pompeii is one of the most tragic, highly romanticized events in human history.
+Pompeii is one of human history's most tragic and highly romanticized events.
 If you are unfamiliar with the story of Pompeii, it was a bustling Roman city that, in 79 C.E., was completely buried in volcanic ash after the eruption of Mount Vesuvius.
 Nothing survived the explosion, and the town lay buried and forgotten until 1748.
 What makes Pompeii so amazing is the fact that the volcanic ash perfectly preserved the city and gives archaeologists, and now tourists, the ability to look back in time at the way Romans behaved in everyday life.
+Beyond the stunning preservation of architecture, household objects, and even graffiti, one of the most unexpected and fascinating discoveries has been the condition of Pompeii’s human remains, especially their teeth.
+The phenomenon of Pompeii's perfect teeth has captured the interest of dental historians, scientists, and the general public alike.

-Scientists theorize that the perfect Pompeii pearly whites had a lot to do with their low-sugar diets.
-According to the findings, Pompeii residents ate a lot of fruits and vegetables but not a lot of sugar.
-In fact, sugar was not really popular for consumption until the 18th century, when, in 1750, it exceeded grain as the most valuable commodity in Europe, making up a fifth of all imports to the continent.
+Scientists theorize that the perfect Pompeii pearly whites had much to do with their low-sugar diets.
+According to the findings, Pompeii residents ate a lot of fruit and vegetables but not sugar.
+In fact, sugar was not popular for consumption until the 18th century, when, in 1750, it exceeded grain as the most valuable commodity in Europe, making up a fifth of all imports.
 This low-sugar diet protected their teeth from decay and enabled them to have effortlessly perfect teeth.
+Additionally, the minerals found in the volcanic ash and the naturally occurring calcium in the region’s water supply may have played a part in fortifying their enamel.
+Combined with a coarse, fibrous diet that naturally helped clean teeth while eating, the discovery of Pompeii eruption teeth has become a fascinating benchmark for understanding ancient oral health.

 Contact Us